hzeller/rpi-matrix-pixelpusher/README.md

          -r <rows>     : Display rows.
 16 for 16x32, 32 for 32x32.
 Default: 32
          -c <chained>  : Daisy-chained boards.
 Default: 1.
          -L            : 'Large' display, composed out of 4 times 32x32 -p <pwm-bits> : Bits used for PWM.
-Something between 1..7 -g            : Do gamma correction (experimental)
+Something between 1..11 -l            : Switch off luminance correction.
+         -i <iface>    : network interface, such as eth0, wlan0.
+Default eth0
          -d            : run as daemon.
 Use this when starting in /etc/init.d, but also when running without
                         terminal (e.g. cron).

 This will advertise itself as a
 PixelPusher <http://heroicrobotics.boards.net/board/5/pixelpusher> device